cloudfoundry-attic/cf-abacus/doc/security.md

 In order to read Abacus's health and hystrix stream, basic authentication is required.
 Abacus will use the provided basic authentication to obtain a bearer token and validates if the user has the `abacus.system.read` permission.

+#### Other tokens

+There are two other kinds of tokens with scopes:
+ * `abacus.system.read` which is used by the hystrix client to gather information about the system
+ * `abacus.debug.write` which can be used by an operator to set/change/un-set the debug logging levels

 #### Token issuer

 Abacus can work with Cloud Foundry's UAA or other token issuers, complying with JWT (https://tools.ietf.org/html/rfc7519) and JWS (https://tools.ietf.org/html/rfc7515) specifications.